Compare

 TL;DR

-- Front is a collaborative inbox done well — the team-thread UX, internal comments, and shared-drafts model are genuinely best-in-class for ops / success teams that work customer threads together. source
+- Front is a collaborative inbox done well.
+The team-thread UX, internal comments, and shared-drafts model are genuinely a category leader for ops and success teams that work customer threads together. source

 - Front's AI is an add-on layer on each tier.
-Autopilot at $0.89/resolution, Smart QA at +$20/seat, AI Copilot as a separate add-on — only Premier (custom-priced enterprise tier) bundles them all in. source, source Hydra's AI is the configuration layer, not an add-on — an onboarding interview synthesizes a context brief that's injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one.
+Autopilot is usage-priced per resolution, Smart QA is +$20/seat, Copilot is +$20/seat, Smart CSAT is +$10/seat.
+Only Enterprise (the $105/seat tier) bundles Copilot, Smart QA, and Smart CSAT in, and Autopilot stays a separate usage add-on even there. source Hydra's AI is the configuration layer, not an add-on.
+An onboarding interview synthesizes a context brief that's injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one.

-- Headline price math: Front Growth ($59/seat annual) × 5 seats + Autopilot at 500 resolutions/mo + Smart QA × 5 seats = roughly $840/month before a separate CRM.
-Hydra Growth is $149/month flat with CRM, flows, mini-apps, and bot included.
+- Headline price math: Front Professional ($65/seat annual) for a 5-seat team, plus Copilot, plus Smart QA, plus Autopilot, lands around $970/month before a separate CRM.
+Hydra Growth is $149/month flat with CRM, flows, mini-apps, AI SDR, and bot included.

-- Verdict: If your team genuinely lives in Front's shared-inbox UX and a separate CRM is fine, stay.
-If you're paying for Front + Autopilot + Smart QA + HubSpot/Salesforce and the seams between them are eating your week, Hydra is built for exactly that.
+- Verdict: If your team genuinely lives in Front's multi-channel shared-inbox UX and a separate CRM is fine, stay.
+If you're paying for Front plus its AI add-ons plus HubSpot or Salesforce and the seams between them are eating your week, Hydra is built for exactly that.

 Headline price math

-To make the stack-vs-bundle comparison honest, here's what a typical 5-seat B2B SaaS team would pay on each side for a comparable feature set — shared inbox, AI agent for resolutions, AI quality coaching, and CRM.
-I picked 5 seats and Front Growth because that's the team shape SaaS companies typically have just after crossing ~100 customers (a couple of support people, someone in CS, the founder still in the loop, and a shared ops seat), and Growth is the narrowest honest tier that supports the AI add-on stack the comparison cares about.
+To make the stack-vs-bundle comparison honest, here's what a typical 5-seat B2B SaaS team would pay on each side for a comparable feature set: shared inbox, AI agent for resolutions, AI quality coaching, AI copilot for agents, and CRM.
+I picked 5 seats and Front Professional because that's the team shape SaaS companies typically have just after crossing ~100 customers (a couple of support people, someone in CS, the founder still in the loop, and a shared ops seat), and Professional is the narrowest honest tier that gives you the omnichannel inbox plus the AI add-on stack the comparison cares about.

 | Line item | Hydra | Front |